nickmmark/na-pathway/README.md

 - Export & Share: Copy graph to clipboard, save as PNG, or print for documentation.

 ![](https://github.com/nickmmark/na-pathway/blob/main/Na_overcorrection_warning.png)

-_Example of a warning when sodium correction exceeds the safe rate_
+_Example of a warning when the rate of sodium correction exceeds the specified safe correction rate_

 <br><br>